Russian pop star's war criticism stirs vigorous debate - NewsBreak

 At age 73, Pugacheva is as widely admired as when she burst onto Russia’s pop scene nearly a half-century ago.
 Older Russians who grew up listening to her music form Putin’s core base, remaining largely silent about the war.

+She called her husband a “true and incorruptible patriot” who wants “the end of the deaths of our boys for illusory goals that make our country a pariah and weigh heavily on the lives of its citizens.”

-While Russian public figures such as politicians, singers, actors and writers have spoken out against Russia's invasion of Ukraine despite the Kremlin’s attempt to stifle dissent, Pugacheva is the biggest name so far to do so.
+While public figures such as politicians, singers, actors and writers have spoken out against Russia's invasion of Ukraine despite the Kremlin’s attempt to stifle dissent, Pugacheva is the most prominent celebrity so far to do so.

-The Kremlin's chief spokesman declined to comment Monday but Meduza, a Latvia-based Russian-language news site that Russia also has declared a foreign agent, published a roundup of reactions that included at least one official voice.
+Meduza, a Latvia-based Russian-language news site that Russia also has declared a foreign agent, published a roundup of reactions to Sunday's Instagram post, leading with a “no comment” Monday from the Kremlin's chief spokesman.

 The deputy chairman of Russia’s State Duma, Pyotr Tolstoy, said Pugacheva “has lost touch with reality so much and is in solidarity with those who today wish Russia’s defeat.”